ooigooig/portfolio/_projects/1_project.md

     5.Knowledge of Git/GitHub
     ---

+What we do: My team of six participated in a TTC hackathon, where the main task was to design a system and solution to address driver assaults and enhance the TTC user experience.
+During the competition, we interviewed TTC bus drivers about issues related to assaults in order to develop a solution for driver safety.
+For the user experience design, since I lost my laptop on a TTC bus a week before the event and discovered that TTC lacked an official lost-and-found process, we decided to address this problem.

+How we do:

 passenger app: If passengers want to immediately retrieve their lost items, they can use this web app to get in contact with drivers.
 <div class="row">